bnsmb/Virtual-Disks-with-a-clang-toolchain/README.md

 **Note:**

 The file **/system/relabel** exists in this overlay filesystem.
 Therefore, the script **create_overlay_mount.sh** corrects the SELinux context for all files and directories in the overlay filesystem with an invalid SELinux context.
 Depending on the number of files and directories on the disk, this may take some time.

+This correction needs to be made only once.
 To disable this check for the further reboots, you can delete the file **/system/relabel**.
-To enable the check again for the next mount of the virtual disk, simply recreate the file:
+To enable the check again for the next mount of the virtual disk, simply recreate the file **/system/relabel**:

 ```
 touch /system/relabel
 ```